niklasramo/tikki/README.md

   let _prevTime = 0;

   // The frame request method should accept a single argument - a callback which
-  // receives the timestamp as the first argument and optionally any amount
+  // receives the frame time as the first argument and optionally any amount
   // of arguments after that.
   return (callback: CustomFrameCallback) => {
     const handle = setTimeout(() => {